 Over the past several years, our firm has handled a number of lawsuits for clients involving simple mechanical devices that are comprised primarily of a simple pump.
-Our lawyers in the firm’s Mass Torts Section have found that these medical devices have caused lots of problems for persons who have used them to ease pain.
+Our lawyers in the firm’s Mass Torts Section have found that these medical devices have caused many problems for persons who have used them to ease pain.
 More and more cases are being discovered where these simple devices cause severe injuries.
 We are involved in the litigation involving the pain pumps, representing a number of clients who have suffered severe injuries.

 Intra-articular Use: We have previously reported on the abject catastrophes caused by the intra-articular use of pain pumps.
 The pump is used to inject post-operative anesthesia directly into the joint space for days after surgery.
 Often the result is a total loss of cartilage in the joint.
 This is a permanent and debilitating injury.
-But there are also other uses of pumps that cause problems.

 Cold Therapy.
 Another dangerous use for very low-tech pumps is in cryo-therapy.
 Essentially, a pump is used to circulate water through an ice chest and into a cooling pad which is place on the operative/injury site.
 In essence, it’s a super ice pack commonly referred to as “cold therapy.”
 These devices are routinely prescribed by orthopedic surgeons and podiatrists after a surgical procedure.
 The device is sent home with the patient (who is often on pain medication) with little or no instruction.
 Without proper instruction, and because the devices have no temperature alarms or automatic shut-offs, the skin and underlying nerves around the affected area (typically, ankles and feet, wrists and hands, shoulders or knees) are essentially frozen.
 Injuries resulting from these devices can be significant.